samchon/prisma-markdown/ERD.md

     > The time when seller suspended the sale in some reason.
     >
     > [Customers](#shopping_customers) can't see the sale in list and
     > detail page.
-It seems almost ssame with soft deletion, but there're
+It seems almost same with soft deletion, but there're
     > some differences.
     >
     > At 1st, seller and [administrator](#shopping_administrators) can